davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 # Certificate Properties {#certificate-properties}

-As described in {{authenticating-party-configuration}}, certification paths participating in this mechanism must be configured with a trust anchor identifier.
+As described in {{authenticating-party-configuration}}, certification paths participating in this mechanism must be configured with a trust anchor ID.
 This section introduces a RECOMMENDED extensible CertificatePropertyList structure for representing this and other additional properties of a certification path.
 CertificatePropertyLists may be used as part of authenticating party configuration, and for CAs to communicate additional properties during certificate issuance.

 The extensibility aims to simplify application deployment as PKI mechanisms evolve.
 When certificate issuance and application software is updated to pass this structure to the underlying TLS implementation, new properties may be transparently defined without changes to certificate and configuration management.

 A CertificatePropertyList is defined using the TLS presentation language ({{Section 3 of !RFC8446}}) below:

 ~~~
-enum { trust_anchor_identifier(0), (2^16-1) } CertificatePropertyType;
+enum { trust_anchor_id(0), (2^16-1) } CertificatePropertyType;

 struct {
     CertificatePropertyType type;